appsmithorg/appsmith-docs/website/docs/packages/tutorial/js-module.md

 </div>

+1. Click **Create New** on the top-right corner of your workspace, and then select **New Package**

-1. Click **New Module** > **JS Module**.
+2. Click **New Module** > **JS Module**.
 With JS Modules you can create datasource queries and JS objects inside the module.

-2. Rename the module to **formatTimeZone**.
+3. Rename the module to **formatTimeZone**.

-3. In the Main JS Object, delete the auto-generated code and add the below code to it:
+4. In the Main JS Object, delete the auto-generated code and add the below code to it:

 <dd>